-ups from the 2nd Class of the EMPACT acceleration program for social ↗ The Khouribga Media Library: Doors opened to the public, with 1,700 memberships, 6,000 beneficiaries, and ↗ "Street Art Caravan" in Safi, Youssoufia, and Benguerir: 15 mural paintings, a wall for young local artists to collaborate on, "Graffiti Lab" educational workshops, etc. workshops and 25 young artisans trained in the development and improvement of → LYDEX: Back to school 2016/2017 for the 198 students enrolled in CPGE (Higher School Preparatory Classes) and opening of School of Excellence's residences 2016 in Brief - ↗ Royal Inauguration of the Foum El Oued Technology Cluster: Launch of construction on the Foum El Oued Technology Cluster, future city of knowledge and innovation serving the Southern regions, presided over by His Majesty Mohammed VI. - a program designed to help women in the region develop their skills. - → Health & Outreach: Deployment of a Mobile Hospital, 2,414 free services rendered and medication distribution for needy patients (El Marsa, Laayoune). - Dakhla to train an average of 600 people per year. - ↗ Innovation: Production of 500 metric tons of silage fodder from vegetable crop byproducts. - ↗ 400 ha in Fourn El Oued mapped with ICBA and INRA for soil salinity. - ↗ 23,630 small farmers benefit from the program to rehabilitate the irrigation networks in the provinces of Tata and Guelmim. - camel health program in the Dakhla Oued Eddahab region - ↗ 42 Projects funded: Cooperatives & very small businesses created and supported - ↗ 200 young people passed the TFI & TOEIC - ↗ 159 Merit Scholarships awarded - ↗ 2,145 students introduced to entrepreneurship in partnership with Injaz
+2016 in Brief - → Royal Inauguration of the Foum El Oued Technology Cluster: Launch of construction on the Foum El Oued Technology Cluster, future city of knowledge and innovation serving the Southern regions, presided over by His Majesty Mohammed VI. - ☐ Launch of the Women Innovation Circles, a program designed to help women in the region develop their skills. - → Health & Outreach: Deployment of a Mobile Hospital, 2,414 free services rendered and medication distribution for needy patients (El Marsa, Laayoune). - □ Launch a second Learning Center in □ Dakhla to train an average of 600 people per year. - ☐ Innovation: Production of 500 metric tons of silage fodder from vegetable crop byproducts. - □ 400 ha in Foum El Oued mapped with ICBA and INRA for soil salinity. - 23,630 small farmers benefit from the program to rehabilitate the irrigation networks in the provinces of Tata and Guelmim. - □ 25,769 dromedaries treated under the camel health program in the Dakhla Oued Eddahab region - □ 42 Projects funded: Cooperatives & very small businesses created and supported - $\nearrow$ 200 young people passed the TFI & TOEIC - 对 159 Merit Scholarships awarded - ¬ 2,145 students introduced to entrepreneurship in partnership with Injaz Staying ahead of the curve Renowned worldwide for its know-how and expertise in the phosphate industry, OCP Group continues its innovation efforts to differentiate itself from its competitors, ncrease its competitiveness, reduce its costs, meet market demands and provide sustainable, high-performance agricultural solutions.
+R&D serving responsible performance and innovation Innovation is in OCP Group's DNA.

-Entrepreneurship

-Staying ahead of the curve

-Renowned worldwide for its know-how and expertise in the phosphate industry, OCP Group continues its innovation efforts to differentiate itself from its competitors, ncrease its competitiveness, reduce its costs, meet market demands and provide sustainable, high-performance agricultural solutions.

-R&D serving responsible performance and innovation

-Innovation is in OCP Group's DNA.
 It is also key to maintaining an edge in the phosphate industry while meeting customers' current and long-term needs and maintaining the flexibility needed to better serve agriculture.
 This is why the Group's policy is to continually invest in R&D aiming at building further value creation and impact.
 This approach has added numerous achievements to the 2016 to 2020 project portfolio.
-In addition to the continued development of high-performance products and innovative biotechnology and agronomy processes, the Group has made a number of major advances :
+In addition to the continued development of high-performance products and innovative biotechnology and agronomy processes, the Group has made a number of major advances:

-92

-20 16 doo